jayywiz/jayywiz/README.md

 Welcome to my GitHub profile!
 I’m currently pursuing a **Master's in Data Science (MS-DS)** at the University of Colorado Boulder.
 I enjoy turning data into meaningful insights and building projects that solve real-world problems.

-When I’m not knee-deep in data, I’m the kind of person who starts movies but rarely finishes them, grooves to music like it’s my side hustle, and sometimes stares at the sky wondering, *'When will the earth call it a day?'* I love mixing creativity with logic and am always up for learning something new or solving unexpected problems.
+When I’m not knee-deep in data, I’m the kind of person who starts movies but rarely finishes them, grooves to music like it’s my side hustle, and sometimes stares at the sky wondering, *'When will the earth call it a day?'*.
+I love mixing creativity with logic and am always up for learning something new or solving unexpected problems.

 Think we’d click?
 Let’s connect and create something impactful together!